Have you ever noticed that no matter how much time and money you invest, you're not seeing the rapid growth you want? It's frustrating.

 Use a freemium model or offer a signup trial with no credit card required.
 This way, they can see if the service will meet their needs before they commit.
 If it doesn't work out for them, fine, but at least you've got another data point or a person to market alternate offers to in the future.

-If you've got a service or product business, take the risk out for the customer with money-back guarantees.
-You'll find that the increase in sales is far greater than the occasional return.
+For a service or product business, take the risk out for the customer with money-back guarantees.
+You'll find that the increase in sales is far more significant than the occasional return.

 Build authority and exposure